 - language proficiency

-III.
+IV.
 CHOICE OF HOST INSTITUTION

 Program objectives should guide in the choice of host institution.
 Some factors to be considered in conjunction with these objectives: